 \subsection{Sensitivity and adjoints}

-Compactness of the embedding $V_m \hookrightarrow L^2(I,r^2\sin)$ yields compactness of the measurement operator $L$, thus of the forward operator $F$.
-In such cases, the inverse coefficient problem becomes ill-posed, necessitating regularization for stable reconstruction.
-Given the inherent nonlinearity of the problem, iterative methods such as Landweber-type and Newton-type algorithms are typically employed for reconstruction (see Section \ref{sec:reg_converge}).
-For noisy data $y^\delta \in Y$, the former is given by
+Given the inherent nonlinearity of the inverse problem, iterative regularization methods such as Landweber-type and Newton-type algorithms are typically employed (see Section \ref{sec:reg_converge}).
+For noisy data $y^\delta \in Y$, the Landweber iteration is given as

-where the unknown parameter is $p := (\gamma, \Omega)$.
+for the unknown parameter $p := (\gamma, \Omega)$.
 The stopping index $K(y^\delta, \delta)$ serves as the \emph{regularization parameter} and is determined according to the \emph{discrepancy principle}; see Section \ref{sec:numerics} for further details.
-This formulation highlights that the main components of iterative gradient-based methods: sensitivity analysis and the derivation of the adjoint; these are the primary focus of this section.
+This formulation highlights the main components of gradient-based regularization schemes: sensitivity analysis and adjoint derivation; these are the main focus of this section.